-Tobacco is still a legal product for adults.
-Employees, clients and visitors who choose to use tobacco may continue to do so.
-We just politely ask them not to use tobacco during their time on Benton County property.
+Tobacco and nicotine are legal products for purchase and use by adults 21 years and older.
+Employees, clients, and visitors who choose to vape or use tobacco may continue to do so.
+We politely ask them not to vape or use tobacco on Benton County property.

-How will people know that tobacco use is not allowed on property owned or occupied by Benton County?
+How will people know that smoking, vaping, and tobacco use is not allowed on property owned or occupied by Benton County?

-Benton County is taking a proactive approach to implementing this policy.
-Signage clearly indicates that no tobacco use is allowed on the grounds or in the buildings.
+Benton County has adopted a proactive approach to updating this policy.
+New signage will clearly indicate that smoking, vaping, and tobacco use are not allowed on the grounds or in the buildings.
 Printed and web-based materials containing information about the policy are also available.
 Additionally, Benton County employees who work directly with the public have received information and training on educating visitors about the policy.